ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 **Some advantages offered by Scala**

-- **_for_** Comprehensions:  In Scala the `for` comprehension provides a more readable way to chain monadic operations.
+- **_for comprehensions_**:  In Scala the [for comprehension](https://docs.scala-lang.org/tour/for-comprehensions.html) provides a more readable way to chain monadic operations.
 - **Immutability**: Collections in Scala are immutable by default which fits better with the monadic principle of returning new instances over modifications.
 - **Typeclasses**: Libraries like Cats provide a `Monad` typeclass, allowing us to define monadic behaviour for our own custom types.

 ### Summary

 Monads are a powerful tool for managing sequential computations, especially those that involve optionality, collections, or asynchronous operations.
-While Java provides the necessary building blocks (`flatMap` on `Optional`, `Stream`, and`CompletableFuture`), Scala's for comprehensions and typeclasses (like those in Cats) make working with monads more explicit and convenient.
+While Java provides the necessary building blocks (`flatMap` on `Optional`, `Stream`, and`CompletableFuture`), Scala's for comprehensions and typeclasses (like those in Cats) make working with monads much more explicit and convenient.

 ### Next time